 What is a Fossilized Shell?

-One of the most common samples of fossils include different types of fossilized shell, these are also called ammonites, which are fossils of coiled up shells.
+One of the most common fossils are different types of fossilized shell.
+One of the most common types are ammonites, which are fossils of coiled up shells – a type of cephalopod.
 These kinds of seashell fossils are from animals that lived in the sea between 240 and 65 million years ago.
+Bivalve fossils (like clams or scallops) are another related type of shell fossil, along with crinoid and coral groups that are extremely common, but they differ from these shell type organisms.

 How are Sea Fossils Formed?

-Seashell fossils are formed when a sea animal with a shell dies and their body and shell begin to decompose.
+Seashell fossils are formed when a sea animal with a shell dies, and their body and shell begin to decompose.
 Seashell fossils are more common than other fossils because the shell is hard and therefore more likely to be preserved, compared to organisms with only soft tissue.
 Animals without a shell or bones hardly ever become fossilized.
+These remains are often captured in sediment (which eventually forms sedimentary rock) or other mineral mediums.
+The calcium carbonate composition of seashells means they are predisposed to fossilize easily, as the shell is simply preserved along with the surrounding rock.

-Sea fossils, along with all fossils found, are actually quite rare as it takes so long for an organism to decompose and leave an impression on a rock.
+Sea fossils are still quite rare as it takes so long for an organism to decompose and leave an impression.
 By the time this process is complete, the remains could have easily been moved by natural forces or by other animals.
 That's one of the reasons why fossils are so special.
 The oldest fossil, according to Astronomy.com, is captured on a 3.5-billion-year-old rock from Western Australia.

 How to Identify Sea Fossils

 If you are lucky enough to find a fossilized shell the first thing you should do is to carefully examine it and take a few photographs.
-Fossils are heavier than shells as they are formed on a rock.
-You can try to match up the unique markings on the shell with glossaries found online on natural history museum websites to try to work out what type of animal left the marking.
+You can try to match up the unique markings on the shell with glossaries found online on natural history museum websites to try to work out what type of animal left the markings.

 Ammonites are not the only shell fossils.
-Brachiopods are non-coiled shell fossils and can be black, white, brown or grey.
-Sea urchins that have been preserved as a fossil are called echinoids and gastropods are fossils from snails.
+Brachiopods are non-coiled shell fossils and can be black, white, brown or gray.
+Sea urchins that have been preserved as a fossil are called echinoids and gastropods are fossils of snails.
 Look closely at your fossil and try to work out which one of these classifications fits best.

 If your fossil doesn't have a shell-like shape at all it might be a trilobite – these organisms look a bit like bugs.